Why you should give ISO 17025 accreditation serious consideration

-Even the smallest organization has a lot to gain from an accredited Testing and/or Calibration Laboratory Management System (TCLMS).
+New businesses rarely ponder the benefits of being accredited to ISO 17025 however, even the smallest organization has a lot to gain from an accredited Testing and/or Calibration Laboratory Management System (TCLMS).

-New businesses rarely ponder the benefits of ISO 17025 Accreditation.
-Startup priorities, and the fact that it takes a minimum of 5 months to get accredited, mean that the benefits of ISO 17025 rarely are given serious consideration.
+Startup priorities, and the fact that it takes a minimum of 5 months to get accredited, means that the benefits of ISO 17025 are rarely given serious consideration.

 We are not talking about brick-and-mortar labs only.
 Accredited laboratories can undertake work: